uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 ```

 Note that you can specify type aliases for more than just object types since type aliases are basically just different names for types.
-For example we could specify a type alias for the primitive type `string`:
+For example, we could specify a type alias for the primitive type `string`:

 ```ts
 type ID = string;